APC, PDP in war of words over N10bn Ekiti airport fund – The Sun Nigeria

 Priscilla Ediare, Ado-Ekiti

-But the PDP described the airport project as “an avenue for corruption”, saying no money was appropriated for the project under Fayose since the last administration had no resource to undertake such at that time.
+But, the PDP described the airport project as “an avenue for corruption,” saying no money was appropriated for the project under Fayose since the his administration had no resource to undertake such at that time.

-The APC, in a statement in Ado Ekiti, on Wednesday, noted that the PDP or any of its “distraught” members has no moral right to condemn the ongoing cargo airport project currently being executed by the APC controlled administration.
+The APC, in a statement in Ado Ekiti, yesterday, said the PDP or any of its ‘distraught’ members has no moral right to condemn the ongoing cargo airport project currently being executed by the APC-controlled administration.

-The statement, signed by the Director of Media and Publicity of APC, Sam Oluwalana, explained that the criticism from the opposition PDP is only reminding the people of the state of the chains of dirty deals and sufferings unleashed on them by Fayose administration.
+The statement, signed by the Director of Media and Publicity of APC, Sam Oluwalana, said PDP criticism is only reminding the people of the chains of dirty deals and sufferings unleashed on them by Fayose administration.

 “This is an administration that earmarked over N10 billion for the cargo airport and nothing to show for this tax payers money.

-“At the inception of the present administration of Dr Kayode Fayemi, nothing concrete or visible was found at the project site despite the huge amount of money earmarked for it and approved by the House of Assembly,” he added.
+“At the inception of the current administration of Governor Kayode Fayemi, nothing concrete or visible was found at the project site despite the huge amount of money earmarked for it and approved by the House of Assembly,” he said.

 According to him, now that the project has been revisited and work has commenced in earnest at the site, the opposition party started raising baseless and unfounded allegations.

-“If members of the PDP are not suffering from symptom of senility or dementia praecox, it is better for them to concentrate on resolving the internal bickering currently bedeviling the party.
+“If members of the PDP are not suffering from symptom of senility or dementia praecox, it is better for them to concentrate on resolving the internal bickering currently bedevilling the party.

-“I am aware that PDP members resort to blackmail in their desperate attempt to redeem their battered and diminished fortune, but the good people of Ekiti state know and understand better.
+“I am aware that PDP members resort to blackmail in their desperate attempt to redeem their battered and diminished fortune, but Ekiti people know and understand better.

-“From the huge amount of money budgeted for the airport project, Fayose found it difficult to pay compensation to land owners whose property was acquired for the project.”
-Elder Oluwalana declared.
+“From the huge amount of money budgeted for the airport project, Fayose found it difficult to pay compensation to land owners whose property were acquired for the project,” Oluwalana said.

-Responding to the allegation raised by the APC, the PDP State Caretaker Committee Secretary, Prince Diran Odeyemi, alleged that the airport was a ploy by Fayemi “to take away the money of Ekiti to contest the presidential election.
+PDP Caretaker Committee Secretary, Diran Odeyemi, in response, alleged that the airport was a ploy by Fayemi “to take away Ekiti money to contest the presidential election.
 The people of Ekiti should resist that vehemently.”

-Odeyemi said, “Of what importance is the airport project to an average Ekiti man.
-Compare it to the bridge built by former Governor Ayodele Fayose in the Ekiti State capital!
+“Of what importance is the airport project to an average Ekiti man.
+Compare it to the bridge built by former Governor Fayose in the state capital.
 People are benefitting from the bridge.
 How many people will benefit from this airport project?
 It is an avenue for corruption.

 Leave a Reply